Top Pages

 Annotation: Tthe Children's Bureau (CB) is located within the United States Department of Health and Human Services' Administration for Children and Families, Administration on Children, Youth and Families (ACF).
 It is responsible for assisting states in the delivery of child welfare services - services designed to protect children and strengthen families.
 The agency provides grants to states, tribes and communities to operate a range of child welfare services including child protective services (child abuse and neglect) family preservation and support, foster care, adoption, and independent living.
 In addition, the agency makes major investments in staff training, technology and innovative programs.
 A variety of fact sheets, reports, and resource lists can be downloaded from the Web site.
 The bureau also publishes an electronic newsletter called the Children's Bureau Express.

 Annotation: The U.S. Office of Child Abuse and Neglect, formerly the National Center on Child Abuse and Neglect, provides leadership and direction on the issues of child maltreatment and the prevention of abuse and neglect under the Child Abuse Prevention and Treatment Act (CAPTA).
 It is the focal point for interagency collaborative efforts, national conferences and special initiatives related to child abuse and neglect, and for coordinating activities related to the prevention of abuse and neglect and the protection of children at-risk.
-It supports activities to build networks of community-based, prevention-focused family resource and support programs through the Community-Based Family Resource and Support Program.
-It supports improvement in the systems which handle child abuse and neglect cases, particularly child sexual abuse and exploitation and maltreatment related fatalities, andimprovement in the investigation and prosecution of these cases through the Children's Justice Act.
-It funds the National Clearinghouse on Child Abuse and Neglect Information.
+It supports activities to build networks of community-based, prevention-focused family resource and support programs and improve systems which handle child abuse and neglect cases.
+The Web site links to federal and state reporting systems, training and technical assistance, research, statistics, laws, policies, programs, and funding.

 Keywords: Child abuse, Child neglect, Family violence, Injury prevention